DoomHammer/talks/codedive2019/slides.md

 ---

-background-image: url(img/envoy/lovely\_combination.jpg)
+background-image: url(img/lovely\_combination.jpg)
 background-size: 100% 100%

 ???
 Sidecar Proxy pattern
-- name of image is Lovely Combination
 - just like sidecars are attached to motorcycles
+- provides supporting features (like better balance and more seats)
 - Envoy attaches to the app
-- provides supporting features (like better balance and more seats)
+- name of image is Lovely Combination

 ---